-Among Us is one of those Nintendo Switch indie games that needs no introduction.
+Among Us is one of those indie names that needs no introduction.
 The game has been a success for a while, and is well known as one of the most fun games to play with friends.

 For the few of you who don’t know what this is about, Among Us is a multiplayer game that can be played both locally and online, of teamwork and betrayal for 4-15 players.